Richi2PL/IF-20100630/README.md

 Feel free to contribute, just open a pull request and DM on Discord (peytonplayz585) because I probably won't check pull requests that often.

 ## Bugs
+- Saving of Entities/Tile Entities have been removed due to a crash
+- Water doesn't render correctly
+- Game is EXTREMELY laggy
+- Lighting is broken
+- Mob spawning removed due to a crash

 ## Pros & Cons